saurav981/Subloop/README.md

 4. Authentication: JWT and cookies for better security
 5. Payments: Razorpay for UPI option
 6. Email- SendGrid for ease of use and no domain linkage required, before was using Mailtrap
-7. Deploy- Render dot com
+7. State Management- Zustand
+8. Deployed on Render .com

 ## Usage